This post may contain affiliate links. Read my full disclosure policy.

 Creamy Cauliflower Soup with Garlic and Sage, topped with an optional toasted Pine Nut Crumble.
 A fast and easy Vegetarian Soup Recipe that can be made in 30 minutes.
 Vegan adaptable!
 Updated 11/2019

 Thich Nhat Hanh~

-Saute leeks and onions for extra depth.
+Saute the leeks (or onions) with the garlic and create the flavorful base.
 Add diced cauliflower and stock, and let this simmer, remembering the smaller the cauliflower dice, the quicker this will cook.
-Blend it in batches until velvety smooth.
+Blend using an immersion blender or in batches until velvety smooth.

-Make the pine nut crumble topping while the soup is simmering, using a food processor to rough chop the bread, pine nuts, sage and garlic.
+Make the Pine Nut crumble topping while the soup is simmering, using a food processor to chop the bread, pine nuts, sage and garlic.

-Toast in a little butter or oil over the stove until golden and fragrant.
+Toast in a little butter or oil in a skillet on the stove until golden and fragrant.

-Divide among bowls and top with the crumble.
+Divide the Cauliflower Soup among bowls and sprinkle with the topping.

 - Prep Time: 10 mins

 - Yield: 4-6 1x